loading...

 1. Do A Shaka Guide Tour

 No “Things To Do On Oahu” list would be complete without a Shaka Guide tour!
-Not only are all 6 Oahu tours budget friendly priced only $19.99 for each tour, the price covers everyone in your car as you drive.
+Not only are all 6 Oahu tours budget-friendly and priced at only $19.99 for each tour, but the price covers everyone in your car as you drive.
 Therefore, you only need one phone to download the app.

 Plus, if you opt for the Oahu bundle tour you’ll save even more since it’s priced at $29.99 right now for all 6 tours (that’s a $120 value)!